jdeng/rbm-mnist/README.md

 The Conjugate Gradient implementation is almost a direct translation of Carl Edward Rasmussen's matlab code at http://learning.eng.cam.ac.uk/carl/code/minimize/minimize.m

+* rbm.h the DBN/Autoencoder implementation.
+* mnist.h Reading MNIST data file
+* spectrum.inl RGBs to map the weights to a color.
+Blue is 0 and red is close to 1.
+* demo.cc training/test demos

+# Visulization
+Input is on Y-axis (rows) and output is on X-axis (columns).
+There are 4 RBMs in the sample image (rbm-131.png).

 # Build

 C++ 11 is extensivily used and currently only clang 3.1 is tested for building.
 GraphicsMagick is used to generate the representation and is the only dependency.